techidaily/site-win11-tips/source/_posts/how-to-control-windows-11-shutdown-with-open-filestasks.md

 ## What Should You Try First?

  The method described here basically forces Windows to wait longer while shutting down or logging off.
 However, if you have a misbehaving program interfering with Windows log-off, it could be something to look into.
-There are fixes you should try first if there is an[app preventing Windows from shutting down or logging off](https://www.makeuseof.com/this-app-preventing-windows-shutting-down-restarting-signing-out-error/) .
+There are fixes you should try first if there is an [app preventing Windows from shutting down or logging off](https://www.makeuseof.com/this-app-preventing-windows-shutting-down-restarting-signing-out-error/) .

  If none of those options works, you can adjust how long Windows waits before logging off, which gives any running or buggy apps more time to sort themselves out.